jahaltom/miRNA-ncRNA-Seq_Rattus-norvegicus/mi-mRNA-Seq_PRJNA545590/README.md

 **Run miRNA-Seq quantification analysis**
-This generates "countTable.tsv" which is used as count input for DESeq2.
+This should generate "countTable.tsv" which is used as count input for DESeq2.

 ```
 snakemake -j 6 -s miRNA-Seq.py --cluster "sbatch -t 02:00:00  -c 30 -p RM-shared"
 ```
-Findings:
+Findings: Failed due to lack of data.
 ```
 SRR9164621
 #miRNA  read_count      precursor       total   621     621(norm)